UdipRai0909/intern_project_1/README.md

 4. I will include the things below which you might to look into if you are trying to replicate it in your own local server and database:

    a.
 Make changes inside the conn.php file
-   Directory: ques 1\php\logic\conn.php
+   Directory: q1\php\logic\conn.php

    b.

-## STEPS TO PRODUCE RESULT OF QUES 1 DEVELOPMENT SERVER :
+## STEPS TO PRODUCE RESULT OF q1 DEVELOPMENT SERVER :

 1. Just visit this link below lol.
    Link: